-Updated fact sheet 2017 from CDC News release by NIH states that 30 million people (about 15% of US population) now have chronic kidney disease, with the vast majority (96%) of people having no idea they have the disease in its early to mid-stages.
+Chronic Kidney Disease Rises to 30 million in US.
+Most people are unaware, according to the CDC (Centers for Disease Prevention and Control).
+This fact sheet states that 30 million people constitutes about 15% of US population, with the vast majority (96%) of people having no idea they have chronic kidney disease (CKD) in its early to mid-stages.
 Such prevalence leads to more dialysis and kidney transplants.
-If sizable efficiency improvements don’t happen, and the incidence of kidney failure continues to rise, look for rising health insurance premiums
+If sizable efficiency improvements don’t happen, and the incidence of kidney failure continues to rise, look for rising health insurance premiums.
+Published 2017.

 A comprehensive list of kidney and urologic disease topics from the National Kidney and Urologic Diseases Information Clearinghouse, part of the National Institutes of Health (NIH).
 Consumer-friendly information on topics such as chronic kidney disease (CKD), dialysis, hemodialysis, kidney stones, transplants, urinary tract infection

-NIH Fact Sheet on Diabetic Kidney Disease.
+Learn about the connection between diabetes and kidney disease through this NIH Fact Sheet on Diabetic Kidney Disease.
 Diabetes is the leading cause of kidney disease.
-About 1 out of 4 adults with diabetes has kidney disease.
-Updated 2017
+About 1 out of 3 adults with diabetes has kidney disease.
+Updated 2019

 National Kidney Foundation overview of kidney stones.
 Includes information on causes of kidney stones, symptoms, lithotripsy and more.
 Toll-free number 1-855-653-2273